Who can apply for a Blue Badge?

 Criteria for those with hidden disabilities

 The Department for Transport has introduced changes to the criteria for applying for a blue badge to include those with hidden disabilities including autism, dementia and mental health conditions.
 People with these and other conditions are eligible to apply for a Blue Badge, however please be aware not all hidden disabilities will mean automatic eligibility for a Blue Badge.
-The new criteria comes into effect on 30 August 2019.
+The new criteria came into effect on 30 August 2019.